Krishnakanth1993/Learnings/MNIST_Model/Reference/ERAS6/Model_Evolution/Fine_Tuning/README.md

 ## Conclusion

-The fine-tuning experiment successfully validated the optimized architecture:
+Both fine-tuning experiments successfully validated and improved the optimized architecture:

 1. **Maintained lightweight design** (7,974 parameters)
-2. **Achieved excellent accuracy** (99.36% best test accuracy)
+2. **Achieved excellent accuracy** (99.43% best test accuracy)
 3. **Demonstrated model stability** (excellent generalization)
 4. **Validated production readiness** (consistent performance)
+5. **Hyperparameter optimization success** (improved performance with tuned parameters)

-The **Fine-1 model** is recommended for production deployment due to its proven architecture, consistent high performance, and excellent generalization capabilities.
-The dual FC + GAP design has been thoroughly validated and is ready for real-world applications.
+The **Fine-2 model** is recommended for production deployment due to its superior performance (99.43% best test accuracy), optimized hyperparameters, and excellent generalization capabilities.
+The dual FC + GAP design with tuned scheduler and momentum has been thoroughly validated and is ready for real-world applications.